syler11/MS2-Matching-Game/readme.md

 * After duplicating the the hardgame.js to create mediumgame.js and easygame.js there were lot of issues preventing the code run.
 Solutions: All name changes were added correctly so the game would function properly.

+* In game selector wasn't functioning as the exisitng fnction couldn't load the game and giving error in console.
+Many function was tested e.g. reload page and reset board game but after page reload the code wasn't executing anymore.
+Soltuion: Clearing the gameboard div only and relaunching the gameboard solved the issue.